-Toddler development and milestones: your 25-month-old
+Toddler development and milestones: your 25 month old

 From tantrums to being more assertive, to lots of laughs and cuddles – what is your 25 month old toddler doing these days?
 Let's find out!

-Say “hello” to your brand new two-year-old toddler (plus one month!).
+Say “hello” to your two-year-old toddler (plus one month!).
 What a long way your little one has come in such a short time.
 Just two years ago, he was a helpless newborn.
 And now, he’s running, jumping, skipping and maybe even talking!
 What should you expect in terms of 25 month old toddler development milestones*?

 Let’s find out.

 *Please keep in mind that toddler development milestones are not set in stone, and every child will grow at his own pace.
 However, should you be concerned about your little one’s growth, do consult your paediatrician.